Miguel Díaz-Canel: Leader of Cuba (2021–present)

-On 19 April 2021, he officially became the First Secretary of the Communist Party following the resignation of Raúl Castro.
-This made him the leader of Cuba in fact as well as in name.
-The BBC stated that Díaz-Canel is loyal to the Castros' ideologies.

-In July 2021, Díaz-Canel said that the United States embargo against Cuba and economic sanctions were responsible for the conditions that led to the 2021 Cuban protests.
-He urged government-supporting citizens to take to the streets in counter-protest to respond to the demonstrations, saying in a special television broadcast: "The order to fight has been given — into the street, revolutionaries!"

 During the 2022 Russian invasion of Ukraine, the Cuban government blamed the United States for the crisis in Ukraine and backed Russia's right to self-defense against NATO expansion, but did not endorse the invasion, saying the conflict should be resolved diplomatically.
 Díaz-Canel visited Vladimir Putin in Moscow in November 2022, and the two leaders criticized Western sanctions against Cuba and Russia.
 They also opened a monument to Fidel Castro in one of Moscow's districts.

+A 2022 Ipsos survey of 297 opinion leaders and prominent journalists from Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guatemala, Mexico, Panama, Peru, Puerto Rico, and the Dominican Republic found that Díaz-Canel's administration had a low approval rating, with 78% expressing disapproval and 14% expressing approval.

-On 19 April 2023, he was re-elected by the National Assembly for a second term.
+On 19 April 2023, Díaz-Canel was re-elected by the National Assembly for a second term.
 Salvador Valdés was elected as vice president.
 He was reelected with a landslide: 97.66% backing Díaz-Canel's and 93.4% supporting Valdés.
 Díaz-Canel condemns the genocide of Palestinians in Gaza, and refers to Israel as a "terrorist state".
 He has led multiple pro-Palestinian demonstrations in Cuba.

-The 2024–2025 Cuba blackouts were the most severe living crisis that the country has experienced since the dissolution of the Soviet Union in 1991.
+The 2024–2025 Cuba blackouts were the most severe crisis that the country has experienced since the dissolution of the Soviet Union in 1991.
 Díaz-Canel blamed the blackout on the United States embargo against Cuba, which he said prevented much needed supplies and replacement parts from reaching Cuba.
 He cancelled his physical attendance at the 16th BRICS summit in Russia to attend to the blackout.
 Díaz-Canel stated that any protests to the government's response would not be tolerated and that all protesters would be "processed rigorously under our revolutionary law".
 Shortly after protests started in October 2024, Díaz-Canel and prime minister Manuel Marrero Cruz appeared on a televised address in military fatigues claiming "counter-revolutionaries from abroad" were fomenting protests in Cuba.
-Díaz-Canel also stated that "we are not going to accept and we will not allow anyone to act by provoking vandalistic acts, much less disturbing the peace of our people, and that is a conviction and that is a principle of our revolution".
+Díaz-Canel said that "we are not going to accept and we will not allow anyone to act by provoking vandalistic acts, much less disturbing the peace of our people, and that is a conviction and that is a principle of our revolution".